-The impact of zonal flows on the fishbone saturation can be characterized by looking at the time evolution of both the fishbone mode frequency and the phase space zonal structures (PSZS) [70][69] in CoM space, displayed in Fig. 10.
-As can be seen on Fig. 10 (a), at the nonlinear fishbone saturation near $t \sim 0.15$ ms, the mode frequency chirps down by about 10 kHz with and without zonal flows, which is typical of EP-driven instabilities in tokamak plasmas [28].
-Just before saturation without zonal flows, the mode frequency experiences a brief up-chirping phase that may be attributed to ideal MHD nonlinear effects [71], related to the large mode amplitude near saturation.
-The dominant fishbone down-chirping has been theoretically predicted [27][28] and observed in kinetic-MHD simulations [22][23][6][24] to be related to a synchronisation between the fishbone mode frequency and the EP resonant frequencies.
-This synchronisation occurs to maximize the wave-particle power exchange by preserving the resonance conditions, which leads to a convective EP transport through a process referred to as an EPM (Energetic Particle Mode) avalanche.
+The impact of zonal flows on the fishbone saturation can be characterized by looking at the time evolution of both the fishbone mode frequency and the phase space zonal structures (PSZS) [72, 73] in CoM space, displayed in figure 10.
+As can be seen on figure 10(a), at the nonlinear fishbone saturation near $t \sim 0.15$ ms, the mode frequency chirps down by about 10 kHz with and without zonal flows, which is typical of EPdriven instabilities in tokamak plasmas [29].
+Just before saturation without zonal flows, the mode frequency experiences a brief up-chirping phase that may be attributed to ideal MHD nonlinear effects [74], related to the large mode amplitude near saturation.
+The dominant fishbone down-chirping has been theoretically predicted [28, 29] and observed in kinetic-MHD simulations [6, 22-24] to be related to a synchronization between the fishbone mode frequency and the EP resonant frequencies.
+This synchronization occurs to maximize the wave-particle power exchange by preserving the resonance conditions, which leads to a convective EP transport through a process referred to as an Energetic Particle Mode (EPM) avalanche.
 As a result, the resonance positions moves radially, generally outward in tokamak plasmas due to the negative equilibrium gradients, to include more EPs that were linearly unable to resonate with the mode.

-In addition to the n = 1 mode frequency down-chirping, a Doppler-shift induced by zonal flows, defined as $\omega_E = \mathbf{V}{00} \cdot (mq\nabla\theta - n\nabla\zeta)$ in GTC simulations, can be observed in Fig. 10 (a).
-The zonal Doppler shift leads to the modification of the resonance conditions as discussed in [28] (Eq.
-4.182) and [6], the precessional frequency yielding in particular $\omega = \omega_d + \omega_E$.
-The black line in Fig. 10 (a) corresponds to the time evolution of the zonal Doppler shift plus the linear resonant precessional frequency $\omega{d,res} = 17$ kHz.
+In addition to the n = 1 mode frequency down-chirping, a Doppler-shift induced by zonal flows, defined as $\omega_E =$ $\mathbf{V}{00} \cdot (mq\nabla\theta - n\nabla\zeta)$ in GTC simulations, can be observed in figure 10(a).
+The zonal Doppler shift leads to the modification of the resonance conditions as discussed in [29] (equation 4.182) and [6], the precessional frequency yielding in particular $\omega = \omega_d + \omega_E$.
+The black line in figure 10(a) corresponds to the time evolution of the zonal Doppler shift plus the linear resonant precessional frequency $\omega{d,res} = 17$ kHz.
+Its time evolution is almost exactly in phase with that of the n = 1 mode frequency ω in the simulations with zonal flows, which implies that the linear position in CoM space of the precessional resonance is almost preserved in the nonlinear phase, despite the mode-down chirping.
+PSZS linked to the precessional resonance should therefore remain static during the fishbone nonlinear saturation, instead of drifting in CoM space to reduce ω_d in order to preserve the mode resonance during down-chirping.